-24See U.S. State by State Chart, compiled by the Yale Representing Children Worldwide Project, available at www.law.yale.edu/rcw According to that 2005 Survey, 30 states currently require the appointment of an attorney or an attorney/guardian ad litem, and an additional 10 states routinely appoint lawyers for children as a matter of practice even though not required by law to do so.
+&lt;sup>35 See U.S. State by State Chart, compiled by the Yale Representing Children Worldwide Project, available at www.law.yale.edu/rcw According to that 2005 Survey, more than 30 states currently require the appointment of an attorney or an attorney/guardian ad litem, and an additional half dozen states routinely appoint lawyers for children as a matter of practice even though not required by law to do so.

-25See Kenny A. ex rel.
+&lt;sup>36 In Kenny A. ex rel.
 Winn v.
 Perdue, 356 F. Supp.
 2d 1353 (N.D.
 Ga.
-2005) (every child in foster care entitled to appointed counsel as matter of procedural due process under Georgia state constitution.).
+2005), the court held that every child in foster care within the state was entitled to appointed counsel as a matter of procedural due process under the Georgia state constitution.
 Significantly, the Georgia constitutional provision tracks the federal Due Process Clause, and the court relied on interpretations of the Due Process Clause in the federal Constitution in its analysis.